opensvc/docs.opensvc.com/source/man.svcmgr.rst

 Compliance
 ----------

-:command:`compliance attach moduleset`
+:command:`compliance attach`
-                   attach moduleset specified by --moduleset to this service
+                   attach moduleset specified by --moduleset and rulesets specified by --ruleset to this service

-:command:`compliance attach ruleset`
-                   attach ruleset specified by --ruleset to this service

 :command:`compliance check`
                    run compliance checks. --ruleset <md5> instruct the collector to provide an historical ruleset.

-:command:`compliance detach moduleset`
+:command:`compliance detach`
-                   detach moduleset specified by --moduleset from this service
+                   detach moduleset specified by --moduleset and rulesets specified by --ruleset from this service

-:command:`compliance detach ruleset`
-                   detach ruleset specified by --ruleset from this service

 :command:`compliance fix`
    run compliance fixes. --ruleset <md5> instruct the collector to provide an historical ruleset.